Search posted pet transport routes. Choose the transporter behind them.

 Do I need to provide a crate?+

-Usually no. Most professional operators supply USDA-approved, crash-tested kennels (like Ruffland kennels) as part of their service.
-Check the operator's profile — many list exactly what equipment they use.
+Usually no. Most professional transporters supply USDA-approved, crash-tested kennels (like Ruffland kennels) as part of their service.
+Check the transporter's profile — many list exactly what equipment they use.
 Bring your pet's food for the trip.

 How much does pet transport cost?+